mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/i-caller.md

 ---
 title: ICaller interface
+description: Identifies a class that participates in the ActivationGroup logic.
+A class that uses CALLD must implement this interface.

 ---

 Identifies a class that participates in the ActivationGroup logic.
 A class that uses CALLD must implement this interface.